 For paddlers, it will be easiest to paddle with, rather than against, a current.
 If you are paddling against an incoming or outgoing tide, it may be very difficult for you to make progress.
 The two hours in the middle of the tide cycle are when the current is strongest.

-Different tides offer ample opportunities for water recreation of all kinds.
-However, tides can also put you in danger if you do not know how to keep safe in tidal areas.
+Different tides offer ample opportunities for water activities of all kinds.
+However, tides can also put you in danger if you do not know how to stay safe in tidal areas.
 It’s important to be aware of not only which tides will be best for your desired activity, but also how to avoid getting stranded or caught in one.

 Swim Guide shares the best information we have at the moment you ask for it.
 Always obey signs at the beach or advisories from official government agencies.
 Stay alert and check for other swimming hazards such as dangerous currents and tides.
 Please report your pollution concerns so Affiliates can help keep other beach-goers safe.
 Swim Guide, "Swim Drink Fish icons," and associated trademarks are owned by SWIM DRINK FISH CANADA.| See Legal.